 The Council pays grants and/or makes contractual payments to voluntary organisations where an individual Councillor(s) may sit on the voluntary organisation's management board e.g. Manor Residents, Hartlepool Carers and Hartlepool Voluntary Development Agency.
-In 2011/12 the Council let a contract for the provision of the Navigation Service and the SAILS and Handy Person Service to Who Cares North East, these contracts continued into 2012/13.
-The value of the contract was £0.340m, of which £0.050m was funded by the Council and £0.290m was funded from the Primary Care Trusts and Clinical Commissioning Group income.
+In 2011/12 the Council let a contract for the provision of the Navigation Service and the SAILS and Handy Person Service to Who Cares North East these contracts continued into 2012/13.
 Two of our elected Members are Board Members of this company.
 These interests are recorded in the declaration of interests completed by individual members.
 Details of these interests are recorded in the Register of Members' Interest, open to public inspection at the Civic Centre during office hours.